-Security deposits pertain to the deposits made by the lessees of the ACPT which may be applied to unsettled balances or refunded at the end of the lease term.
+Security deposits pertain to the deposits made by the lessees of the ACPT, Arya commercial units, and dormitory units which are refundable upon termination of the lease less any unsettled balances.

 Advance rent pertains to the payments made in advance by the tenants to be applied to their rent payable in the immediately succeeding months or in the last three (3) months of the lease term.